abe-winter/pg13-py/README.md

 **docs** at http://pg13.readthedocs.org/en/latest/

+## intro

-pg13 is a SQL ORM for python designed with first-class support for mocking & test.
-Normally when you want to test an application with database dependencies, you have three dangerous options:
+pg13 is an in-memory SQL engine for python designed for fast & isolated tests (i.e. each test gets its own database).

-1. **artisanal mocking**: standard mocking frameworks make you specify the output of every DB call
- * bad because it's extra work, tough to maintain, and you're feeding the test the right answer
+There are three ways to use pg13 in your code:
+* normal DBAPI
+* pg13 implements a SQLAlchemy dialect.
+For now, it's incomplete and not well-tested.
+* there's a small built-in ORM in the pg13 library

+You should consider using pg13 in your own software if:
-2. **local db**: have a running copy of the database
+* you spend a lot of time manually specifying the behavior of database mocks
- * but your tests gain an external dependency (the DB)
+* your test suite interacts with an external DB and that causes problems
- * this encourages hidden inter-test data dependencies
- * this can interfere with local integration environments
-3. **everything but**: test everything but the DB interaction
- * bad because you're not testing a big part of your app

-pg13 takes a different approach:
-* SQL is simulated in python
-* every test can create and populate its own lightweight database
-* tests are deterministic (at least with respect to database reuse)
-* parallelizing your test suite is safe (because each test gets a fresh DB)
-* performance: ~200 tests per second on my laptop

-The ORM is optional; the underlying SQL evaluator has a DBAPI2 interface and can be used directly (see the last line of the examples section).
+* your database layer has no tests because integration environments are too painful to set up

+But beware: this is alpha software.

-Drop me a line if you're using this. `@gmail: awinter.public` (hint: turn it around)
+Drop me a line if you're using the library. `@gmail: awinter.public`

 ## examples